croweman/request-authorization/README.md

 ## Usage

 Firstly the module will need to be initialized with schemes and there associated clients.
+This only needs to be done once preferably on application start.

 ```js